 Have a mental template for the different types of calculated measures that you’ll encounter during the code process.
 Instead of starting over from scratch each time, you’ll already be halfway there with a rough outline for your function.

 - Time variances

 - Ratios & differentials

 - Business – specific calculations

-DAX can be confusing and challenging for new users and veterans alike.
+Learning DAX in Power BI can be confusing and challenging for new users and veterans alike.
 Hopefully after reading this article the language of DAX is a little less frightening.